US ex-diplomat defends private mission to troubled Myanmar - KVIA

 Associated Press

 BANGKOK (AP) — Former U.S. Ambassador to the U.N.
-Bill Richardson acknowledges criticism of his humanitarian visit to Myanmar last week, but says he feels his trip was constructive.
-Richardson, also a former governor of New Mexico, is the most high-profile American to visit the Southeast Asian nation since its military seized power in February.
+Bill Richardson acknowledges criticism of his humanitarian visit to Myanmar, but says he feels his trip was constructive.
+Richardson is the highest-profile American to visit the Southeast Asian nation since its military seized power in February.
 He traveled there last week to discuss delivery of COVID-19 vaccines, medical supplies and other public health needs.
 The U.S. government shuns Myanmar’s military-installed government and urges a return to democracy.
 Opponents of the government who are conducting a militant civil disobedience campaign want the outside world to treat the generals as pariahs, so Richardson ran into a storm of online criticism for engaging with the government.